Toupta Boguena: Political and administrative work in Chad

 Boguena returned to Chad after completing her doctorate in 2003, founding a grassroots NGO, the Organization for Community Supported Sustainable Agriculture in Chad, focusing on improving agriculture in local villages.

 Boguena was appointed Chad's Minister of Public Health in 2010 in the administration of President Idriss Deby.
 She was removed from this post in December 2011, and was replaced by Mammouth Nahor.

 In 2016, Boguena was appointed the executive secretary of the Niger Basin Authority, an intergovernmental organization that aims to foster cooperation in managing and developing the resources of the basin of the River Niger.
 In this role, Boguena was working with member states and development organizations such as World Bank and African Development Bank to implement the programme for the Integrated Development and Adaptation to Climate Change - which is an initiative to protect the 130 million people living in the Niger basin from the effects of climate change and ecological degradation.

 Death

-Boguena passed away on August 4, 2021 in Tunisia where she was undergoing treatment for a disease.
+Boguena died on August 4, 2021, in Tunisia, where she was undergoing treatment for a disease.